fcanas/SafeCast/README.md

                                       }];
 ```

-SafeCast has quite a few methods like this, covering `NSArray`, `NSSet`, `NSDictionary`, and `NSOrderedSet`.
+SafeCast has extensive coverage for conditional type-based enumeration on the standard Foundation collections: `NSArray`, `NSSet`, `NSDictionary`, and `NSOrderedSet`.

-I doubt it would be a good idea to give coverage to collections like `NSMapTable` or `NSHashTable`, so that's not planned.
+Due to complex memory ownership, `NSMapTable`, `NSHashTable`, and other collections are not supported.

 ## A Whole Library for _that_?

 Well, first of all, it's _really_ small.
 The documentation in the headers is _much_ bigger than the code.
 And it's tested.
 You may not need it.
 But it has a lot of things going for it.

 ### Easy to integrate

 SafeCast is available as a [CocoaPod](http://guides.cocoapods.org/using/getting-started.html).